Design Overview

 The two functions that control this are:

-• interceptCallSite which links the pointer from the call site to the called function
+interceptFunctionwhich decides how each function is expanded in the call graphinterceptCallSitewhich links the pointer from the call site to the called function

 As any example, to tell Pointer Analysis that a call to pthread_create(t, NULL, entry, &val) should result in the entry function being visited next in the call graph, interceptFunction can be modified to include the following code.